gilbertohnrq/GymPoint/README.md

 - The objective of this challenge is to create the first part of the backend API for gym systems which can save, search, control authentication services and edit students matriculated in the gym.

-- This challenge uses concepts of Node.JS, that includes Route Params, CRUD, sequelize, jwt, postgres database, hashpass, Yup and other features describes right below in procedures session.
+- This challenge uses concepts of Node.JS, that includes Route Params, CRUD, Sequelize, Jwt authentication, Postgres Database, Hashpass, Yup and other features describes right below in procedures session.

 ---